-Michael Hill is General Counsel and Corporate Secretary of EDF Inc., where he is responsible for all aspects of the company’s legal and regulatory affairs related to its 49.99% interest in Constellation Energy Nuclear Group, its wholly owned subsidiary UniStar Nuclear Energy and new investment opportunities in North America.
+Michael Hill is General Counsel and Corporate Secretary of EDF Inc., where he is responsible for all aspects of the company’s legal and regulatory affairs related to its 49.99% interest in Constellation Energy Nuclear Group and new investment opportunities in North America.

 Michael has over thirteen years of experience providing legal and strategic advice to public and private companies.
 Prior to joining EDF Inc. in December 2011, he practiced law for ten years in the Washington, D.C. of Baker Botts L.L.P., where his practice was concentrated in merger and acquisition, joint venture, and financing transactions for a range of foreign and domestic clients, primarily in the energy, mining and defense sectors.

 Michael holds a B.A. in American History and Geology from Washington & Lee University, a M.A. in Environmental Science and Policy from Johns Hopkins University, and a J.D. from the University Of Maryland School Of Law.

 Magdalena Francois-Thurin is the Director of Human Resources and Corporate Functions of EDF Inc. She oversees the Corporation's HR functions, Administrative structure, and Communication affairs.
 Translating EDF Group and EDF Inc.'s strategy into HR and Communication programs, she participates, as a strategic partner, in the development of EDF Inc.